-AIDA: Definition, challenges, and explanations
+AIDA: Definition, issues and explanations

 What is AIDA?